Lively: Committed to Audiology

 1 over the past few years, online hearing tests can now be used to safely and effectively fit hearing aids.
 2

-Building on this work, we've done a tremendous amount of research on a wide-range of devices and headphones, and have developed our own online hearing assessment with what we've learned.
-Given our pre-launch testing across different transducers and operating systems, we're confident that when augmented with face-to-face support and ongoing remote tunings by a Lively audiologist our test enables us to effectively fit a hearing aid and improve a client's hearing.
-So far, our approach has proven well-founded, as we've received excellent initial customer satisfaction scores.
+Building on this work, we've done a considerable amount of research on a wide-range of devices and headphones, and have developed our own online hearing assessment based on what we've learned.
+Given our testing across different transducers and operating systems, we're confident that when augmented with face-to-face professional support and ongoing remote tunings by a licensed Lively hearing specialist our test enables us to effectively fit a hearing aid and improve a client's hearing.
+So far, our approach has proven well-founded, as we've consistently received excellent clinical outcomes and customer satisfaction scores.

-Of course, providing effective audiological care extends beyond a customer's online hearing test and initial fitting.
-Lively customers are monitored for improvement, and our audiologists use the Client Oriented Scale of Improvement (COSI) to ensure we address their specific hearing needs and goals.
+Of course, providing effective hearing care extends beyond a customer's online hearing test and initial fitting.
+Lively customers are monitored for improvement, and our Audiology team uses the Client Oriented Scale of Improvement (COSI) to ensure we address their specific hearing needs and goals.

 Focusing On Accessibility